esmil/lem/README.markdown

 * __timer:cancel()__

   This method cancels the timer.
-If the coroutine has already been scheduled to run this method shall return `nil, 'expired'`, `true` otherwise.
+  Returns `true` on success and `nil, 'expired'` if the coroutine has already been scheduled to run.

 License
 -------

 The Lua Event Machine is free software.
 It is distributed under the terms of the [GNU General Public License][gpl]

 [gpl]: http://www.fsf.org/licensing/licenses/gpl.html